eugenesiow/news.machinelearning.sg/content/posts/sentiment_analysis_in_mandarin_with_xlnet/index.md

 Visit or star the [eugenesiow/practical-ml](https://github.com/eugenesiow/practical-ml) repository on Github for more such notebooks:

 {{< ghbtns eugenesiow practical-ml "Practical Machine Learning" >}}

+## AI Glossary in Mandarin

+Visit or star the [eugenesiow/ai-glossary-mandarin](https://github.com/eugenesiow/ai-glossary-mandarin) repository on Github if you need an English-to-Mandarin dictionary of AI terminology grouped topically by areas (e.g. NLP) and tasks (e.g. NER):

+{{< ghbtns eugenesiow ai-glossary-mandarin "AI Glossary in Mandarin" >}}

 ## Alternatives to Colab